-CISI UK RPI: FCA Conduct, Fair Treatment, and Client Assets
+Free CISI UK RPI Practice Questions: FCA Conduct, Fair Treatment, and Client Assets

-Try 10 focused CISI UK RPI questions on FCA Conduct, Fair Treatment, and Client Assets, with answers and explanations, then continue with Securities Prep.
+Practice 10 free CISI UK RPI sample exam questions on FCA Conduct, Fair Treatment, and Client Assets, with answers, explanations, practice tests, topic drills, and the Finance Prep next step.

 Topic snapshot